lit/lit/docs/_guide/02-writing-templates.md

 This is equivalent to calling `addEventListener('click', clickHandler)` on the button element.

-The event handler can be either a plain function, or an object with a `handleEvent` method:
+The event listener can be either a plain function, or an object with a `handleEvent` method:

 ```js
 const clickHandler = {